noawe-boi/NoahsObsidianSync/Chemistry Redox Reactions.md

 ---
 ## What are redox reactions??
 Redox reactions are reactions that involve the transfer of electrons between atoms.
-These reactions convert chemical potential energy to electical energy.
+These reactions convert chemical potential energy to electrical energy.

 ## Reduction and Oxidation reactions
 **Redox** is an abbreviation for a pair or reactions where electrons are exchanged or transferred between reactants.
 These are *oxidation* and *reduction*.
-They cannot occur without eachother
+They **cannot** occur without each other

 ### Oxidation
 - When a chemical species loses one or more electrons